moiseh/wp-magic-crud/README.md

 # Magic admin CRUD plugin for WordPress

 This plugin allows a developer to create fast CRUD's for WordPress admin panel.
-It was made for the author current CRUD needs, that can (an probably) be very different of yours.
+It was made for the author current CRUD needs, that may (an probably) be very different of yours.

-**This plugin is not ready to use**

 ## Overview

-* It's made to use with custom business database tables, does not use WP Post, Tags and/or media library
+* It's made to use with custom business database tables, does not use WP Post, Tags nor media library and similar WP API stuff
-* It's was not made to create complex admin panels, instead the idea is to create generic CRUD's with little effort (convention over configuration)
+* It's made to create generic CRUD's with little effort, priorizing convention over configuration.
+Not recommended to create complex admin panels
 * Generates automatically the database structure (can be deactivated, see *Overriding* section)
 * Uses `WP_List_Table` WordPress API to create the listings, so the result will be similar of the WordPress Posts and Pages admin sections
-* Allow to filter by the current logged user for each entity / CRUD
+* Optionally allow to filter by the current logged user for each entity / CRUD.
+May
 * Stuff and APIs included: Actions, Bulk Actions, Generic search, Pagination, Validation

 ## Installation Steps